ARTbio/startbio/docs/R-IOC/02_IOC_R_week_01.md

 all languages, there are rules to correctly write it.
 Those rules are called [best practices](./r04_bestpractices.md) and you can learn more on their page in the reference manual.

+### Bonus: Automatic Reporting (R Markdown/Quarto)

+Do you want to simplify your life by generating automatic reports?
+As a bonus, we'll introduce you a simple and practical way -- using R Markdown (or Quarto)!

+R Markdown and Quarto provides a streamlined and efficient way to generate dynamic and reproducible reports in data analysis and research.
+They are both markup languages that **integrate code, text and output in a single document**.
+In addition, you can choose different output formats (Word, Powerpoint, PDF, HTML, *etc.*) to write reports, presentations or even articles.
+With the ability to incorporate R code directly into the document, these tools ensuring that reports can be easily updated with new data or changes in analysis.

+Please check the [automatic reporting](./r11_auto_reporting.md) page in the reference manual for more details.

 ## Let's Practice

 For each week, you'll have a set of exercises that you must render in an R script.